seveneleven711thanks39/gpt-assisted_citation_screening/README.md

 - Data loading and processing with Pandas and Openpyxl.
 - Text generation based on predefined criteria.
-- Integration with OpenAI's GPT-4 API for automated decision making.
+- Integration with OpenAI's GPT-4 API for automated citation screening.

 ## Prerequisites